-- (1) Each institution shall comply with the minimum consultation obligations for preliminary draft legislation. - (2) Once the text of preliminary draft legislation has been finalized, the minimum consultation obligations of each institution are as follows: - a) Post the preliminary draft legislation on the website, which shall include a means to submit comments via the internet; and - b) Solicit comments by notifying those on the institution's consultation list and provide them with information how they may obtain a copy. - (3) The deadline for submission of comments shall be at least 15 days. - (4) Minimum obligations in terms of consultations shall not apply to: - a) Amendments to correct spelling or other grammatical errors; and - b) Legislation codifying or otherwise consolidating or reorganizing or moving provisions to different sections of the legislation without substantive changes.
+- (1) Each institution shall comply with the minimum consultation obligations for preliminary draft legislation. - (2) Once the text of preliminary draft legislation has been finalized, the minimum consultation obligations of each institution are as follows: - a) Post the preliminary draft legislation on the institution's website, if it has one, which shall include a means to submit comments via the internet; and - b) Solicit comments by notifying those on the institution's consultation list and provide them with information how they may obtain a copy. - c) The deadline for submission of comments shall be at least 21 days.

-Article 7 (Reason for legislation)
+(Reason for legislation)